wp-plugins/wp-website-monitoring/readme.txt

 3. Go to 'WordPress Website Monitoring' under the 'Settings' tab and configure the plugin

 == Changelog ==

+= 1.1 =
+* 07 otc.
+2014
+* Adding the down time in the email notification.

 = 1.0 =
 * 01 otc.
 2014